middleware-labs/opentelemetry-collector-contrib/receiver/mwpostgresqlreceiver/BENCHMARKS.md

 `GetTopQueryRepeatedSQL` specifically, and barely at all in the all-distinct benchmarks.

+## Step 6 full-agent run: no measurable effect, and why

+Same-session A/B on the 52-database rig, 20 minutes per build, 71 steady-state
+samples each.
+Artifacts in `~/pg-leak-test/measure-2026-09-11-step6/`.

+Allocation 2.58 -> 2.58 MB/s, CPU 9.0% -> 9.0%, heap and connections unchanged,
+identical data-point counts (45,982) and zero errors on both sides.
+Flat.

+That sits beside a decode path measured at 65-84k allocations per scrape falling to under 200.
+Both are true.
+The reconciliation is candidate count: the benchmarks decode 1000 rows, which is the `max_rows_per_query` default, and this rig decodes **58**, because `pg_stat_statements` is installed on 1 of its 52 databases.
+Scaling the benchmark's per-row figures to the rig puts the decode path at **1.35%** of the receiver's allocation, so removing 90% of it moves the total by ~1.2% - inside the noise floor.

+This is the plan's second acceptable Step 6 outcome: a documented reason the path is not dominant, with arithmetic rather than assertion.
+The change stays - it is output-neutral, the cost it removes is real, and that cost scales with candidate count, so a server with the extension installed broadly exercises it far harder than this rig does.

+The open question it raises is where the 2.58 MB/s actually lives at 58 rows.
+Step 1's profile attributed 91.7% cumulative to `getTopQuery`, but that was under a 1000-row benchmark - the shape this rig does not have.
+A live profile of the agent on the rig is the missing input, and it is what Step 8's "follow the remaining profiles" should start from.

 ## Full-agent runs on the 52-database rig

 The plan also asks for a matched full-agent pipeline run rather than